Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 5th year in a Row

 Lake Ridge Academy

-SCHOOL PROFILE Founded in 1963, Lake Ridge Academy is the only independent college preparatory school on Cleveland’s west side.
-It offers students numerous Advanced Placement and Honors courses and a number of unique programs and like Entrepreneurial Studies Program, Anatomy and Physiology, or Developmental Biology and Embryology.
-They also offer independent studies in subjects like Multivariable Calculus.
-FACILITIES The 93 acre campus includes a garden, a brand new science and engineering building, a gymnasium, a weight/workout facility, and outside sports amenities.
+Founded in 1963, Lake Ridge Academy is the only independent college preparatory school on Cleveland’s west side.
+It offers students a number of unique programs like entrepreneurial studies, anatomy and physiology, new certificate programs and developmental biology and embryology.
+The school also offers independent studies in subjects like multi-variable calculus.
+FACILITIES The 93 acre campus includes a garden, a brand new science and engineering building, a gymnasium, a weight/workout facility, and outside sports facilities.
 The community resource center on campus includes a library and technology center, multi-media conference room, study rooms, project rooms, foreign language classrooms, computer labs, and a TV/video broadcast editing room.
-SPORTS AND ARTS Lake Ridge Academy offers a variety of sports for students of various ability levels.
-About 70% of students participate in the interscholastic sports program, and every year students go on to play in college.
-The arts program gives students many opportunities; students who take visual arts to study drama, direct and perform in plays, and have the chance to work with professional actors.
-COMMUNITY INFORMATION The school is located in North Ridgeville Ohio, a suburb 30 minutes west of Cleveland and eight miles south of Lake Erie.
+SPORTS AND ARTS Due to state regulations, F-1 students are not able to play sports.
+The arts program gives students many opportunities.
+Known for their performing arts program, students will be able to work with professional actors as well as d

 Grand River Academy